The-Politico/politico-interactive-templates/docs/templates.md

 You can manage which and how files make it from your template to your user's new project through a couple special path handler properties.

 ### `ignore`
-If you want to ignore certain files in your template's repo, you can add them to array at an `ignore` key in your `.pitrc` file.
+If you want to ignore certain files in your template's repo, you can add them to an array at an `ignore` key in your `.pitrc` file.
 You can ignore a specific file or any number of files by using [`glob` strings](https://www.npmjs.com/package/glob#glob-primer).

 For example, you have a README in your template's repo with instructions on using it with PIT to create a new project.
 That's good, but you don't necessarily want _that_ README copied into new projects.
 To do ignore it when copying over template files, add it to your `ignore` array: